codingteam/icfpc-2025/README.md

 Also, a test server in Python.

-See the documentation in [fortran] folder and documentation comments in sources for more information on the used solution.
+See the documentation in the [fortran/solver](fortran/solver/) folder and documentation comments in sources for more information on the used solution.

 Team Members
 ------------